nhsbsa/immigration-hs/docs/documentation/make-first-prototype/show-users-answers.md

 <span class="govuk-visually-hidden"> number of balls you can juggle</span>
 ```

 Screen readers will read this out but it will not appear on the page.
-Without this hidden text, screen reader users would just hear “Change” and not know what it’s for.
+Without this hidden text, screen reader users would just hear “Change” and not know what it's for.

 ## Show the answer to question 2